TVyNovelas Awards Colombia

 The TVyNovelas Awards was a Colombian award given annually to national and international actors and productions.
 The ceremony is broadcast annually by the television channel RCN Televisión, the prize goes in general to telenovelas and Colombian series, also Caracol Televisión productions and other TV channels are nominated.
 The first awards ceremony was in 1992.
 The awards are a Colombian version of TVyNovelas Awards Mexico.

-The awards were discontinued as of 2019 due to closure of Editorial Televisa in Colombia, and the end of the TVyNovelas magazine.
+The awards were discontinued as of 2019 due to the closure of Editorial Televisa in Colombia, and the end of the TVyNovelas magazine.